aws-neuron/aws-neuron-eks-samples/dp_bert_hf_pretrain/README.md

 ## Overview <a name="overview2"></a>

 This tutorial shows how to launch a distributed PyTorch Neuron training job on multiple Trn1 nodes within an Amazon Elastic Kubernetes Service (EKS) cluster.
 In this example, the BERT-large model will undergo DataParallel-based phase1 pretraining using the WikiCorpus dataset.
-TorchX will be used to launch the job on 2 trn1.32xlarge instances, with 32 workers per instance.
+TorchX will be used to launch the job on 2 trn1.32xlarge (or trn1n.32xlarge) instances, with 32 workers per instance.

 The tutorial covers all steps required to prepare the EKS environment and launch the training job: